KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: The KScaNN Algorithm

 \subsubsection{Use of Non-Normalized Centroids for PQ Residuals}

-In search scenarios using angular or cosine similarity, data vectors are typically normalized to the unit hypersphere.
-While IVF centroids are also normalized for the initial cluster selection, we found experimentally that using the \emph{non-normalized} centroids (i.e., the true mean of the points in a cluster) to calculate the residual vectors for Product Quantization leads to a more effective quantization and higher search accuracy.
-As illustrated in Figure \ref{fig9}, the non-normalized centroid better represents the cluster's center of mass.
-Consequently, the distribution of residual vectors is more tightly centered around the origin, making it more amenable to quantization and reducing the overall PQ approximation error.
+In search scenarios utilizing angular or cosine similarity, data vectors are typically normalized to the unit hypersphere.
+While IVF centroids are similarly normalized for initial cluster selection, we experimentally determined that using \emph{non-normalized} centroids (i.e., the arithmetic mean of the cluster points) for calculating Product Quantization residuals yields superior quantization accuracy.
+As illustrated in Figure \ref{fig9}, the non-normalized centroid better approximates the cluster's center of mass.
+Consequently, the residual vectors are more tightly concentrated around the origin, reducing the overall PQ approximation error.